Gamma World: Sixth edition (2003)

-This new version of the game presented a more sober and serious approach to the concept of a post-nuclear world, at odds with the more light-hearted and adventurous approach taken by previous editions; it was also the first edition of the game to include fantastical nanotechnology on a large scale.
+This new edition presented a more sober and serious approach to the concept of a post-nuclear world, at odds with the more light-hearted and adventurous approach taken by previous editions; it was also the first edition of the game to include fantastical nanotechnology on a large scale.
 In August 2005, White Wolf announced that it was reverting the rights to publish Gamma World products back to Wizards of the Coast, putting the game out of print again.
 Several critics and fans considered Tweet's Omega World to be a superior d20 System treatment of the Gamma World concept.

 Mutant Future (2008 and 2010)

-An unofficial open gaming version published in 2008 and in revised form in 2010.
+Mutant Future was an unofficial open gaming version published in 2008 and in revised form in 2010.

-Seventh Edition (2010)
+Seventh edition (2010)

 At the Dungeons & Dragons Experience fan convention in early 2010, Wizards of the Coast announced a new version titled D&D Gamma World, eventually released in October of that year.
-The game is compatible with the D&D 4th Edition rules and the System Reference Document, but is not considered a separate D&D setting.
+The game is compatible with the D&D fourth edition rules and the System Reference Document, but is not considered a separate D&D setting.

 The basic box included 80 non-random cards.
 In addition, random "boosters" of "Alpha Mutation" and "Omega Tech" cards for players are sold separately in packs of eight.

-This edition of Gamma World includes the following three boxed sets (one core set and two expansion kits):
+This edition of Gamma World includes the following three boxed sets.